 The next window you'll see will be Recoverit downloading the firmware needed to create the bootable media.
 Once done, Recoverit will proceed to format the drive and create the bootable media.
 Unplug the USB or eject the CD/DVD once you see the prompt notifying you of the completion of the process.

 Step 2 – Boot Computer with Bootable media

-Plug the bootable thumb drive or insert the CD/DVD into the system with the damaged MBR-but prior to doing this, make sure you’ve changed settings in BIOS.
+Plug the bootable thumb drive or insert the CD/DVD into the system with the damaged MBR-but before doing this, make sure you've changed settings in BIOS.
 Set it to boot from the CD/DVD or USB drive.

 Restart your system and you'll be able to boot into the faulty system.
 Plug in an external drive into the system too, because you'll need it to save the files you recover.

 You'll be given two options in the subsequent window: "Hard Disk Copy" and "Data Recovery".
 Select the latter and then select the drive where the files you want to recover were once stored.
 Click on "Start" and Recoverit will begin scanning the drive for your files.